 This delivery scheme began when a man called Guy Watson began shipping vegetables to 30 of his friends in Devon.
 It’s now an award winning business, delivering around 47,000 boxes per week to homes across the country from a selection of UK farms.
 With a strong belief in good food, farming and taste, Riverford supply a range of different subscription types depending on what type of food it is that you require.

 They have five regional farms throughout the UK, and are able to deliver widely across the country.
 As well as great fresh ingredients they also have an online deli that stocks such treats as chocolates, cheese and wine.
 All of these products are home grown and can also be delivered directly to your door.
 A small veg box begins at £10.95 and there are additional varying types of fruit and veg boxes to choose from.

 Abel and Cole started delivering great organic produce over 25 years ago, able to tell a Granny Smith from a Golden Delicious with merely a glance.
 They’re proud to work with only the best organic and ethically sourced products from across the country, delivering boxes to a place of convenience at least once a week.
 To keep emissions down they may only deliver in your area once per week on a certain day; it’s worth checking to see if the day is suitable for you before you get too invested.

 As well as fruit and veg they also supply fish and meat, so if you want to be able to fill your fridge for the whole week you should have no trouble at all with this service.
 Another bonus is that if you’re particular about your food you can customise your box, getting rid of any option you don’t like.
 A small veggie box starts at £13.25 and there are a range of different box types and sizes to choose from.

-So, do you think you’ll be tempted by organic food delivery services?
+So, do you think you’ll be tempted by organic food delivery services right to your student accommodation?
 You won’t know until you try!